K&J Magnetics mascot, Joe Magneato

 Big Magnets

 We offer a number of really big magnets that are, quite frankly, challenging to handle.
-Here we show our BX8X8X8 1.5" cube magnet being separated using our MAGS1 magnet splitter.
+Here we show our BX8X8X8 1.5" cube magnet being separated using our DIY magnet splitter.
 With a spacer between them we can separate these magnets by hand, though I wouldn't recommend this without experience.

 We have not yet posted videos for larger magnets.
 For 3" magnets, we usually separate them with more than one person involved to stay safe.
 Be careful out there!